paullepoulpe/master-thesis/src/03_Background.md

  `DeliteCollection`s are implemented by DSL authors and define the representation of the data.
 Each operation has very specific semantics and constrains the access pattern on the collection.
-This allows code generators and analysers to have a precise understanding of the semantics of the program and generate efficient code.
+This allows code generators and analyzers to have a precise understanding of the semantics of the program and generate efficient code.
 These patterns are then extended to implement more specific operations.
 For example `Collect` can be used to implement `Map` or `Filter`, and `Reduce` can be extended to `Fold` or `Sum`.

 ## Optimizations

-make the link with multiloops
+*TODO make the link with multiloops*

 Data processing applications deal with data that is structured in collections of records (`Array`s of `Struct`s).
 These collections are then queried to compute some information.
 Here is a toy example: